jimhigson/oboe.js/writing/main/5_Implementation.md

 Browserify leaves no trace of itself in the final Javascript.
 Browserify's http adaptor[^1] is complete but more verbose compared to Oboe's version[^2].

-As well as combining into a single file, Javascript source can made significantly smaller by removing comments and reducing inaccessible tokens to a single character.
+After combining into a single file, Javascript source can made significantly smaller by removing comments and reducing names to a single character.
 For Oboe the popular library *Uglify* is used for minification.
 Uglify performs only surface optimisations, operating on the AST level but concentrating mostly on compact syntax.
 I also considered Google's Closure compiler.
 Closure resembles a